 Steps 4 and 5: Create and Implement an Action Plan

-The Small Business Administration suggests focusing on three areas when implementing your energy plan: lighting, heating and cooling, and office equipment.
+The Small Business Administration suggests focusing on three areas when implementing your business energy plan: lighting, heating and cooling, and office equipment.
 While there may be other issues unique to your business, these “Big Three” represent major sources of energy consumption for all companies, and therefore a great opportunity for savings.

 Lighting alone eats up about 25% to 30% of the energy consumption in most commercial buildings.
 Did you also know that too much light has other harmful effects?
 If the lights are too bright, workers are more likely to experience eyestrain and headaches.